 - A. Branch Overcurrent Protective Devices: - 1.
 120/208Y volt branch circuit panelboards: Quick-make, quick-break, molded case plug-in type designed for 120/208Y volt, three-phase, four-wire service with minimum 10,000 amperes rms short circuit rating. - 2.
-277/480Y volt branch circuit panelboards: Molded case bolt-on type designed for 277/480Y volt, three-phase, four-wire service with minimum 14,000 amperes rms short circuit rating. - 3.
-Provide multi-pole units with common trip elements. - 4.
-Breaker shall have center-tripped position in addition to the ON and OFF positions. - 5.
+Provide multi-pole units with common trip elements. - 3.
+Breaker shall have center-tripped position in addition to the ON and OFF positions. - 4.
 Provide lockouts for all circuits that should not be inadvertently tripped (as indicated on the drawings).